rodolfo-terriquez/images-to-notes/README.md

-# Obsidian Notes to Markdown Plugin
+# Obsidian Images to notes Plugin

 This plugin uses AI to transcribe photos of handwritten notes into markdown, creates a new note for each image, then adds the image to the markdown file.